 It can be useful to remember that by getting vaccinated you are not only protecting yourself from COVID-19, but also your loved ones around you.

-We spoke to Health Experts from UNICEF in South Asia and WHO in South East Asia to get more top tips on what to do before, during and after getting vaccinated for COVID-19 in South Asia.
+We spoke to Health Experts from UNICEF in South Asia for their top tips on what to do before, during and after getting vaccinated for COVID-19 in South Asia.

 Do your research

 - Learn more about the different types of COVID-19 vaccines and how they work and how vaccinations are being rolled out in South Asia.

 - Make sure you’re relying on accurate vaccine information by checking that it comes from a trustworthy source, like your Ministry of Health, WHO or UNICEF.

 - Cross-check vaccine information that you find online, particularly if it comes from unknown sources.

 - If you have any doubts, talk to staff at your nearest Health Facility, or a health worker.

 Make sure you have:

 - A mask that covers your nose and mouth - and fits tightly and comfortably.
 More guidance on masks here.